 Working on the Anzac Memorial with Kell and Rigby were numerous sub-contractors.
 These professionals and artisans included structural engineers R.S.
 Morris & Co Ltd; stone masons Melocco Bros Ltd, who carved the wreath around the Well of Contemplation; Messrs Loveridge and Hudson Ltd, who prepared the granite facing on the outside walls; J.C.
 Goodwin and Co Ltd, who supplied the amber glass; Art Glass Ltd, who completed the sandblasting; and T. Grounds and Sons, who manufactured the stone figures on the buttresses and the funerary urns to Hoff’s design.
 The London firm of Morris Singer & Co Ltd cast the central sculpture and bronze panels over the doors, but the flame surrounding the sculpture and the bronze grilles on the lower windows were made in Australia by Castle Bros; Kell and Rigby produced the bronze nails studding the doors.
 Homebush Ceiling Works made the ceilings and supplied the 120,000 stars for the dome, the latter being gilded by A. Zimmerman, while Kellor and Yates completed the plasterwork.
 The Electrical and General Installation Co was responsible for the electrical work, and Nielsen and Moller made the light fixtures.
 Later Dellit was able to persuade the City Council to supply temporary floodlighting for the building, a service made permanent in 1938.

-The crowds attending the official opening of the Anzac Memorial on 24 November 1934 were estimated at 100,000 – although Archbishop Sheehan also boycotted this event on the grounds that it was “not entirely Catholic in character”.
-It was a simple ceremony; in keeping with the words on the foundation tablets, it aimed to show that the building was of and for the people.
+The crowds attending the official opening of the Anzac Memorial on 24 November 1934 were estimated at 100,000 – It was a simple ceremony; in keeping with the words on the foundation tablets, it aimed to show that the building was of and for the people.

-The official party assembled on the western terrace and the people crowded around the Memorial, both in the park itself and in all the buildings that overlooked it.
-Prince Henry, the Duke of Gloucester, made the dedication speech and the Anglican Archbishop of Sydney, Dr Howard Mowll, gave the prayer.
+The official party assembled on the western terrace and the people crowded around the Memorial, and in all the buildings that overlooked it.
+Prince Henry, the Duke of Gloucester, made the dedication speech, and the Anglican Archbishop of Sydney, Dr Howard Mowll, gave the prayer.

 The message was for those who returned as well as those who died, although some saw it more as a monument to those who did not return.